16th Infantry Regiment (United States): World War II

 For the next three months, the men of the 16th Infantry would experience some of the most grueling fighting of the war in the infamous Hürtgen Forest near Aachen, Stolberg, and Hamich.
 After sustaining very heavy casualties from enemy artillery fire and the cold dreary weather, the entire division was sent to a rest camp on 12 December 1944.
 The stay was short, because Hitler launched Operation Wacht am Rhein four days later and the Battle of the Bulge was on.
 The division was sent to bolster the northern shoulder of the bulge near Camp Elsenborn.
-The regiment was ordered to positions near Waywertz.
+The regiment was ordered to positions near Weywertz.
 For the next month, the men of the 16th Infantry held defensive positions there, conducted heavy patrolling toward the German positions near Faymonville, and engaged in a number of firefights with troops of the 1st SS Panzer and 3rd Fallshirmjaeger divisions.
 All of this was conducted in heavy snows during one of the coldest European winters on record.
 On 15 January 1945, the Big Red One launched its part of the Allied counteroffensive to reduce the Bulge.

 Over the next seven weeks, the regiment conducted numerous operations in western Germany culminating in the capture of Bonn 8 March 1945.
 From there the Big Red One moved north to the Harz Mountains to eliminate a German force cut off there by the rapid advance of the First and Ninth US Armies.
 For a week the regiment conducted several attacks against die-hard enemy troops.
 On 22 April, the Big Red One finished clearing the Harz and soon received orders to once again head south.
 This time, the division was reassigned to the Third Army for its drive into Czechoslovakia.
 On 28 April, the regiment arrived near Selb, at the Czechoslovak border, and began advancing east.
 For the next ten days the 16th Infantry pushed into that country arriving near Falkenau (now Sokolov) by 7 May.
 At 0800 that day, a net call went out to the entire regiment to cease all forward movement.
 The war was over.

 In 443 days of combat, the 16th Infantry had sustained 1,250 officers and men killed in combat.
 An additional 6,278 were wounded or missing in action.
 Its men had earned four Medals of Honor, 87 Distinguished Service Crosses, and 1,926 Silver Stars.
 Additionally, the regiment, or its subordinate units, was awarded five presidential unit citations and two distinguished unit citations from the United States, two Croix de Guerre and the Médaille militaire from the government of France, and the Belgian Fourragerre and two citations from the government of Belgium.